2. Identifying empty homes

 How does the empty homes service identify empty homes?

 - tip-offs from members of the public: report an empty home

 - street surveys

 - using powers in the Housing Act 2004 (section 237), which allows for the identification of properties through the Council Tax system that are registered as empty.
 When seeking to identify empty properties, all processing of personal data will be in accordance with the Data Protection Act 1998.

-The empty homes service also encourages other officers employed by us and other public services to report an empty home, including:
+The empty homes service also encourages other officers and other public services to report an empty home, including: